a-creative/AiMyCareer/README.md

 # How do we do this?

 The development process will be agile to some extent and as such features from the backlog will be public to test in an amount that does not immediately make a full application, but gives one a quick peak into what is done.
-Bugs will exist, but the plan is to at least release something that is not just an error message.
+Bugs will exist, but the plan is to at least release something that is not just showing a big fat error message.
 [<div style="text-align: right">⇧ Back</div>](#job-finder)
 &nbsp;